 - What does the screening entail?
 A low-dose spiral CT (LDCT) scan is the only proven and effective way to screen for lung cancer.

-You will need an order for the lung screening from your healthcare provider before your exam.
+You will need an order for the lung screening from your health care provider before your exam.

 Schedule a LDCT

 Although the incidence rates of colorectal cancer have decreased, colorectal cancer (CRC) is the third most common cancer in men and women.
-It is the second leading cause of death in men and third in women.
+It is the third leading cause of death in men and third in women.
 The decline in incidence and death rates is due to improvement in early detection and screening.

 - What does the screening entail?
 There are three ways to be screened for CRC: 1) stool based testing for microscopic blood or changes in stool, 2) endoscopic evaluations such as colonoscopy or flexible sigmoidoscopy, or 3) CT colonography.